onlyapps/lunulaapp-app/README.md

 # lunulaapp-app
 Hybrid App

-lunulaapp is a mobile application which was developed using Ionic platform
+lunulaapp is a mobile application which was developed using Ionic platform.

+It was developed